openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 Finally, an Issuer that learns about potential abuse of a credential must be able to revoke it.

-> **Security Requirement I-30:** The Issuer must revoke a Credential once the Issuer learns about potential abuse of the Credential.
+> **Security Requirement I-30:** The Issuer must be able to revoke a Credential, in particular once the Issuer learns about potential abuse of the Credential.

 ### Requirements on Presentation Process